 Step 10: Once installation is done, your device will reboot automatically and soon you will see a PASS message with green background in the left-most box at the very top of the Odin.
 You can then safely unplug the USB cable to disconnect your device from computer.

 That’s it!
 Your Galaxy Note 10.1 2014 WiFi SM-P600 running on official Android firmware is now rooted.
 To confirm if you successfully rooted your Android device or not install an app called “Root Checker” which is available for free from Google PLAY store.
 You can now visit this Best Apps For Rooted Android Devices (Android Phones & Tablets).
-If you face any root issue then do this: Connect your device to internet then update SuperSU app binary.
-After that, open SuperSU again and turn off KNOX notification from there.
+If you face any root issue then do this: Connect your device to internet then update SueperSU app binary.
+After that, open SueperSU again and turn off KNOX notification from there.